Everything you need to know about digital signatures

 - Non-disclosure agreements (NDAs): For simple confirmations without complex security requirements.

-These documents benefit from the quick and easy handling of EESs, as they do not have high legal requirements.
+These documents benefit from the quick and easy handling of SESs, as they do not have high legal requirements.

 What is an advanced electronic signature?